Parsedata-2020/spring-oidc-conclave-authentication/README.md

 note that conclave only allows one enclave class per gradle module, so whatever custom class you create will have to replace requesthandler (you will have to delete it).

-also, verifierenclave uses avian instead of graalvm because graal does not support nimbus jwt parsing etc that verifierenclave needs to do. avian is deprecated.
+also, Verifierenclave uses avian instead of graalvm because graal does not support nimbus jwt parsing etc that verifierenclave needs to do. avian is deprecated.

 ## more stuff: